-As soon as possible, make sure your signed, scanned 2 page offer letter has been emailed to the Director of Graduate Studies, and out department's human resources associate.
+As soon as possible, make sure your signed, scanned 2 page offer letter has been emailed to the Director of Graduate Studies (email@example.com) and Joyce Tucker, our department's Human Resources Associate (firstname.lastname@example.org).
 The Intent to Enroll form can be found in your application portal.

 Your UIC NetID will give you access to your UIC email account, and most importantly the student portal my.uic.edu.
 The student portal is where you will enroll for classes and access your financial and academic records, among other things.
 Activate your NetID and from this point forward, please use your uic email address only.

 International students: Once you have activated your UIC NetID, please contact the UIC Office of Admissions and Records for information regarding your Temporary Control Number: https://www.ois.uic.edu/departments/o_b_f_s

 Once you have created your NetID, you will be taken to the Enterprise Password Reset screen.
 Click on the blue link at the bottom on that page that says, "Click here to authenticate via Bluestem to reset your enterprise password." and then follow these steps:

 - Click the login button

 - Type in your UIC email address when logging in here

 - You will be prompted for your NetID password.
 Enter the password you just established.